Eddie Rosario

-Eddie Manuel Rosario, Jr. (born September 28, 1991) is a Puerto Rican professional baseball left fielder for the Atlanta Braves of Major League Baseball (MLB).
+Eddie Manuel Rosario, Jr. (born September 28, 1991) is a Puerto Rican professional baseball left fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Cleveland Indians, Atlanta Braves, Washington Nationals, and Los Angeles Dodgers.

 Rosario was selected by the Minnesota Twins in the fourth round of the 2010 MLB draft.
-He has previously played in MLB for the Twins and Cleveland Indians.

-Rosario represented Puerto Rico in the 2013 and 2017 editions of the World Baseball Classic, winning a silver medal in both.
-After the 2013 season, Rosario received a 50-game suspension for using a banned substance, which he served at the start of the 2014 season.
-He made his major league debut in 2015, hitting a home run in his first at bat, on the first pitch, off of Scott Kazmir of the Oakland Athletics.
+After the 2013 season, he received a 50-game suspension for using a banned substance, which he served at the start of the 2014 season.
+Rosario made his MLB debut with the Twins in 2015, hitting a home run, on the first pitch of his first career at bat.
+He was named National League Championship Series MVP and won the World Series with the Braves in 2021.
+Rosario has represented Puerto Rico in the 2013, 2017, and 2023 editions of the World Baseball Classic, winning a silver medal in his first two appearances.

 Early life

 Eddie Rosario was born to parents Eddie Sr. and Maria on September 28, 1991.
 He was raised in Guayama, Puerto Rico.